Unidata/netcdf-c/docs/install.md

     $ make check
     $ make install

 If the HDF5 used by netCDF has been built with parallel I/O, then netCDF will also be built with inherited support for parallel I/O. This allows parallel I/O access to netCDF-4/HDF5 files.
-Note that shared libraries are not supported for parallel HDF5, which makes linking more difficult to get right.
 (See /ref netcdf_formats for more information about the netCDF format variants.)

 From the top-level netCDF-4 source directory, the following builds netCDF-4 with parallel I/O, assuming H5DIR specifies where parallel HDF5 was installed:

     $ # Build, test, and install netCDF-4 with HDF5 parallel support
     $ CC=mpicc CPPFLAGS=-I${H5DIR}/include LDFLAGS=-L${H5DIR}/lib \